 According to a study, 80% of people who removed their genital hair reported itchiness as a side effect.
 Because wax is not only removing pubic hairs but also removing a microscopical layer of skin, made up of mostly dead cells, this increases the chance to experiencing irritation, dryness, redness, and after-waxing bumps.

-To fight this off, we have some tips you can do before and after to prevent experiencing any kind of discomfort.
+We have some tips you can try before and after to prevent experiencing any kind of discomfort.